A Pennsylvania man killed 3 people, including his 13-year-old sister, police say. Here’s what we know - KESQ

 A Pennsylvania man killed 3 people, including his 13-year-old sister, police say.
 Here’s what we know

-(CNN) — Police are investigating after the arrest of a 26-year-old man who allegedly killed three people, including his 13-year-old sister, at two different homes in Pennsylvania before carjacking a driver and fleeing to New Jersey, police say.
+(CNN) — A 26-year-old man is facing murder and other criminal charges after allegedly killing three people, including his 13-year-old sister, at two different homes in Pennsylvania before carjacking a driver and fleeing to New Jersey.

-“He’s in custody.
-No one else was injured,” Trenton, New Jersey, police director Steve Wilson said Saturday.
+In Pennsylvania, Andre Gordon is facing murder, burglary, and assault charges, along with multiple other criminal charges related to the shootings, court documents show.

+Gordon has not requested a public defender, according to Pennsylvania court documents, and New Jersey officials said earlier Sunday his defense attorney is unknown at this time.

-The crime spree triggered temporary shelter-in-place orders for residents in Falls Township as authorities searched for the suspect, with police eventually converging on a home miles away in Trenton, New Jersey.
+The crime spree triggered temporary shelter-in-place orders for residents in Falls Township as authorities searched for the suspect, with police eventually converging on a home miles away in Trenton, New Jersey, where Gordon now faces carjacking and firearm possession charges.

 Gordon was taken into custody without incident, Wilson said.
 Authorities in Trenton, New Jersey, who were looking to apprehend Gordon, initially believed he was barricaded inside a home, prompting a perimeter of the area to be set up, he said.